-In the Basque Country survives many old traditions as markets, where baserritarras (fermers) have sold their products for centuries.
+In the Basque Country survive many old traditions as markets where baserritarras (farmers) have sold their products for centuries.

-You can practise golf in the Basque Country.
-Some of the golf courses were designed by top Spanish names in golf as Severiano Ballesteros and Jose María Olazabal and some of them have beautiful see views.
+There are several golf courses in The Basque Country.
+Some of the golf courses were designed by top Spanish names in golf like Severiano Ballesteros and Jose María Olazabal and some of them have beautiful see views.

-For further information contact with the Basque Golf Federation: www.fvgolf.com
+For further information, please contact the Basque Golf Federation www.fvgolf.com